 Pro bono programs benefit from a planned and coordinated approach.
-Most law firms in Australia with 50 or more full-time equivalent lawyers now have a pro bono coordinator.1 A formal structure for a pro bono program is a key component in establishing a sustainable pro bono culture, regardless of the firm’s size.
+Approximately 75% of law firms in Australia with 50 or more full-time equivalent lawyers now have a pro bono coordinator.
+A formal structure for a pro bono program is a key component in establishing a sustainable pro bono culture, regardless of the firm’s size.

 1.1.1 WHY FIRMS SHOULD HAVE A PLAN FOR PRO BONO LEGAL WORK

-Properly designing, structuring and coordinating a firm’s pro bono program significantly enhances the firm’s ability to:
+Properly designing, structuring, and coordinating a firm’s pro bono program significantly enhances its ability to:

 - demonstrate its level of commitment to pro bono legal work;